RichardAth/Projects/BigIntCalculator/readme.txt

 sqrt(n)                             n >= 0
 nroot(x, n)                         if n is even, x >= 0.
 (If n is odd -ve x is OK)

 There are a number of built-in test commands.
+"TEST H" prints a brief summary of all the TEST commands.
 In all tests the results are checked for correctness and a summary of the factorisation results is printed after the tests are completed:

 TEST    1st tests most of the calculator functions, then factorises a series of
         numbers.
 The numbers are chosen to test for various special cases as well as normal factorisation.
 This test is good for regression testing.

-TEST2   test factorisation using pseudo-random numbers of a specified size.
+TEST 2  test factorisation using pseudo-random numbers of a specified size.
         Command format is TEST2 [num1[,num[,num3]]] where num1 is the number of tests,  num2 is the size of the numbers to be factored in bits.
 If num3
         NE 0 the number to be factored consists of 2 approximately same-sized